privacybydesign/pbdf-website/pages/en/goals.md

 layout: page
 title: Goals
 meta_title: Goals
-teaser: (This page has not yet been translated.)
-The Privacy by Design Foundation in general aims to improve the development and the use of open, privacy-friendly and secure software.
+teaser: The Privacy by Design Foundation in general aims to improve the development and the use of open, privacy-friendly and secure software.
 header:
   image_fullwidth: header_unsplash_4.jpg
   title: Privacy by Design Foundation